Aramaic Enoch Scroll: Qumran Cave 11

 According to Strugnell, the scroll was found in the Qumran "Cave 11", in 1956, together with the other, already publicized scrolls and fragments.
 This cave was found by the same Bedouin, Abu Dahoud, who found the first cave in 1947.

 Apart from this and another scroll from Cave 11 that he claimed to have seen, Strugnell had heard Gerald Lankester Harding, the director of Jordan's Department of Antiquities (1936–1956), speak of at least two, never-published scrolls from the same find.
 These, or some of them, were at that time (the Kuwait crisis) about to be bought by private, probably European collectors or bankers.
 The reason for buying them was for investments.
 Although Strugnell had arrangements with serious buyers who would publicize the scrolls, he was not able to convince the owners to sell them.

 Abu Dahoud has confirmed that he and ten other men found the cave, and sold the scrolls to many different people.

 Importance

 The importance of a complete Aramaic manuscript of the Book of Enoch could be immense.
 Michael Wise, a DSS scholar, writes: "No trace of the Parables of Enoch has been discovered at Qumran, and it is widely considered today to be a composition of the later first century C.E.
 If a pre-Christian copy of the Parables were ever discovered, it would create a sensation."

 The Parables is a part of the Ethiopic translation of the Book of Enoch.
 It is disputed how old it is, and whether it was originally a part of Enoch.
 Currently, most scholars believe it to be pre-Christian.

+The reported scroll could also have implications for the interpretation of the Son of Man in the Parables.
+No Aramaic manuscript of the Parables (1 Enoch 37–71) is currently known, and the section survives only as part of the Ethiopic text of 1 Enoch.
+In 1 Enoch 71:14, the Ethiopic text has been translated by George W. E. Nickelsburg and James C. VanderKam as the angel telling Enoch, "You (are) that son of Man who was born for righteousness."